IAFL Asia Pacific Chapter Meeting, Bangkok, Thailand

 - IAFL Asia Pacific Chapter Meeting for Asia Pacific Chapter Fellows

-- Full day activities for accompanying and young guests: Thonburi Klong boat tour + Wat Arun or Flower Market & Royal Barge Museum visit
+- Full day activity for accompanying and young guests: Thonburi Klong boat tour + Wat Arun

 - Evening happy hour at Vertigo Too at the Banyan Tree for all